-4.3 The Operations Director will have responsibility for reviewing the operational effectiveness of starter tenancies on an annual basis.
-The review will take place at the same time as the annual review of the Policy, from the date of PCHA Departmental Management Team (DMT) approval (see Section 7 below).
-4.4 The Operational Director will carry out a three yearly strategic review of the operation of starter tenancies as an effective tool for managing ASB.
-5 Performance 5.1 PCHA have a target to ensure all starter tenancies receive monitoring visits in the first 12 months.
-This performance indicator will be monitored and reported to customers on a quarterly basis if selected as a 'key performance' indicator by customer representatives within the formal PCHA involvement structure.
 6 Consultation 6.1 All PCHA staff have been consulted on the development of this Policy.
-The PCHA Customer Empowerment Panel have be consulted in the development of this Policy.
-7 Review 7.1 The Policy will be reviewed every three years, as near as is practical from the date of the Operations Director-PCHA approval or sooner if required by the introduction of new legislation, changes in PCHA business practice or as a result of system audits.
-8 Equality Impact Assessment 8.1 Was a full Equality Impact Assessment (EIA) required?
-No 8.2 When was EIA conducted and by who?
-In EIA Relevance Test was conducted by the Policy and Strategy Manager and the Quality and Inclusion Officer in May 2023.
+The PCHA Customer Empowerment Panel have been consulted in the development of this Policy.
+7 Review 7.1 The Policy will be reviewed every three years or as near as is practical from the date of the Operations Director-PCHA approval or sooner if required by the introduction of new legislation, changes in PCHA business practice or as a result of system audits.
+8 Equality Impact Assessment 8.1 Was a full Equa ality Impact Assessment (E IA) No 8.2 When was EIA conducted and by who?
+In EIA Relevance Test was conducted by the Strategic Regulatory Compliance Manager and the Policy and Strategy Administrator in March 2025.
 8.3 Results of EIA The Relevance Test did not identify any adverse or differential impacts for any groups with protected characteristics.
-9 Scheme of delegation 9.1 Responsible committee for approving and monitoring implementation of the Policy and any amendments to it Operations Director-PCHA 9.2 Responsible officer for formulating Policy and reporting to committee on its effective implementation Operations Director-PCHA

-9.3 Responsible officer for formulating,

-reviewing and monitoring implementation
+9 Scheme of delegation 9.1 Responsible committee for approving and monitoring implementation of the Policy and any amendments to it Operations Director-PCHA 9.2 Responsible officer for formulating Policy and reporting to committee on its effective implementation Operations Director-PCHA 9.3 Responsible officer for formulating, reviewing and monitoring implementation of procedures Operations Director-PCHA 10 Amendment log Date of revision: Reason for revision: Con sultation record: Record of amendments: 4 th March 2021 Not applicable See Section 6 There are no significant changes to the Policy in this review.

-of procedures

-Operations Director-PCHA

-10 Amendment log

-Date of revision: Reason for revision: Consultation record: Record of amendments: 4 th March 2021 Not applicable See Section 6 There are no significant changes to the Policy in this review.
 12 th April 2022 In line with review schedule See Section 6 There are no significant changes to the Policy in this review.
+17 th June 2025 In line with review schedule See Section 6 Team names updated throughout EIA updated in section 8 Equality, Diversity and Human Rights statement updated